Murder Before Evensong

-Murder Before Evensong is a British crime drama television series, adapted from the novel of the same name by Richard Coles.
-The series premiered on Acorn TV in the US and Canada on 29 September 2025 and began showing on 5 in the UK on 7 October 2025.
+Murder Before Evensong is a British crime drama television series.
+It is based on the 2022 novel of the same name by Richard Coles.
+The series premiered on Acorn TV in the United States on 29 September 2025 and began showing on Channel 5 in the United Kingdom on 7 October 2025.

 Premise

 Old secrets risk getting flushed out of a sleepy village with the church at its centre as a long-suffering priest investigates a murder spree.